 There are two types of LPAs:

-As with any Power of Attorney, the LPA is an important document and you should take care whom you appoint.
+As with any Lasting Powers of Attorney, the LPA is an important document and you should take care whom you appoint.
 Clearly they should be trustworthy and have appropriate skills to make the proposed decisions.

 If you appoint more than one attorney, you can appoint them to always act together (jointly) or together or separately (jointly and independently).
 You may even appoint them to act jointly for some things and jointly and independently for others, although this should only be done with advice, as it may cause problems when using the power.